hizbul25/latest-news-marquee/readme.txt

 == Frequently Asked Questions ==

 = How do I install this plugin? =
 You can install as others regular wordpress plugin.
 No different way.
 Please see on installation tab.

-=What does the mean of id in shortcode = id mean news paper id, in here Daily Prhothom Alo mean id = 1 and Daily Star mean id = 2
+= What does the mean of id in shortcode = id mean news paper id, in here Daily Prhothom Alo mean id = 1 and Daily Star mean id = 2

 = How to change news and label color =